walmartlabs/concord-website/docs/plugins/http.md

 ### HTTP Task Response

-Objects returned by `http` task contain the following fields:
+Objects returned by the HTTP task contain the following fields:

 - `success`: true if status code belongs to success family
 - `content`: json/string response or relative path (for response type `file`)